mblayman/mattlayman.com/site/2017/2-critical-python-packaging-tools.md

 With the `tox` command,
-a developer can build a package, install it into a virtual environment for a speific Python version, and run the package through its test suite.
+a developer can build a package, install it into a virtual environment for a specific Python version, and run the package through its test suite.